Skip to main content

 Light & Biodiversity Monitoring

 Our aim is to provide municipalities and ports with guidelines to map and monitor light pollution and its environmental impact.
-This guideline will improve municipal capacities to fulfil (upcoming) national legislation on identifying, planning and implementing environmentally sound lighting infrastructure.
+These guidelines will improve municipal capacities to fulfil (upcoming) national legislation on identifying, planning and implementing environmentally sound lighting infrastructure.

 Image